CodeYourFuture/wordpress-module/lesson2.md

 > Exercise: Have a look at the some `.php` files in the theme folder.
 Try to guess what the various parts do.

 Near the top of the `index.php` file you will see a call to `get_header();`.
 This is one of the many functions built in to WordPress to help you get content on to your website.
 This particular one looks for file in your theme folder called `header.php` and loads it.
-Likewise, there is a `get_footer()` that loads, you guessed it, the footer.php theme file.
+Likewise, there is a `get_footer();` that loads, you guessed it, the `footer.php` theme file.
 And as you'd expect, this is where our site's header and footer content is generated.
 Let's add our logo to both as required by the client's Layout Design...

 > 1. Download the clients [logo](project-assets/brand/logo-text.png) and save it in your theme folder
 > 2. Open `header.php` and find the `<div class="site-branding">` element.